Using Beets for Color in Baked Goods

 Use discretion when making substitutions.
 The kitchen is a wonderful place for experiments, but not all recipes can handle substitutions.

 This post may contain affiliate links.
 If you make a purchase using these links, Jennyblogs may receive a small commission, at no extra cost to you.
 This helps to support Jennyblogs.
-Where possible, links are prioritized to small businesses, American companies, and products made in the USA.
+Where possible, links are prioritized to small businesses and ethically and responsibly made items.
 For further information see the privacy policy.
 Grazie!

 1. Baking Soda - you can use baking powder.